tudelft3d/website/_posts/2017-10-23-Award-Filip.md

 Filip won the award for his thesis [Level of Detail in 3D City Models](http://filipbiljecki.com/phd/dissertationFilipBiljecki.pdf).
 The PhD was already ranked among the 5% best theses of Delft University of Technology.

-Fillip is currently a postdoc at the National University of Singapore.
+Filip is currently a postdoc at the National University of Singapore.

 Many congratulations, Filip!